Probate Attorney in Portland, Oregon

 courts

 Portland, OR estates & probate attorney Stefan Wolf talks about how having a will affects the probate process.
-A will influences the probate process by setting forth instructions on how it should be managed.
-There is a common misconception that having a will allows one to avoid probate, but this is not the case.
-Instead, the will provides the court with specific directions for the probate process and the intended distribution of assets.
+He highlights that having a will directly affects the probate process by guiding and controlling how it unfolds.
+Many people mistakenly believe that a will allows them to avoid probate, but that is a common misconception.
+Instead, the will serves as the court’s roadmap, outlining the decedent’s wishes and determining the course of the proceedings.

 More Videos From This Lawyer